 - Encourage lodges and trekking companies in their efforts to conserve environmental resources.

-- Campfires and hot showers are a luxury, especially when locals use fuel only for cooking.
+- Campfires and hot showers are a luxury, primarily when locals use fuel only for cooking.

 - Use washing and toilet facilities provided, or, if none are available, make sure you are at least 30 meters (100 ft) from any water source.
 Bury excreta at least 15 cm (6 in) and use biodegradable toiletries.

 - Limit your use of non-biodegradable items and pack them out.

 - Please don’t give money, sweets or other things to begging children.

 - Taking photographs is a privilege, not a right.
 Ask permission and respect people’s desire not to be photographed.